stopsopa/os-browser-bridge/README.md

 ### No Events Received
 - Verify server is running (`node server/index.js`)
-- Check WebSocket connection in background script console
+- Check WebSocket connection in server background script console
-- Ensure content script is injected (check page console)
-- Verify event listener is attached to `window`
+- Verify event listener is attached to `document` element

 ### Permission Issues
 - Extension needs `activeTab` permission
-- May need to refresh pages after loading extension
+- May need to refresh pages after loading extension - but usually not

-## Development Notes

-### Adding New Event Types
-1. Modify server to emit different event types
-2. Update background script to handle new events
-3. Content script automatically forwards all messages
-4. Web pages can filter by event type in their listeners

-### Customizing Event Names
-- Change `os_browser_bridge_event_backgrond_script_to_content_script` in content script and web pages
-- Update background script message type if needed

-### Adding New Test Pages
-- Add HTML files to `server/public/`
-- They'll automatically appear in directory listing
-- Include event listeners for `os_browser_bridge_event_backgrond_script_to_content_script`

-## Dependencies

-### Server
-- `express` - HTTP server
-- `ws` - WebSocket server
-- `serve-index` - Directory listing

-### Extension
-- Vanilla JavaScript (no external dependencies)
-- Chrome Extension APIs

-## Security Notes
-- Extension only works on `http://localhost:8080` by default
-- WebSocket connection is unencrypted (ws://)
-- Content script injection is limited to specified URLs
-- Consider HTTPS/WSS for production use

-# examples
+# Examples

 ## from browser